iamjinme/fastorm/README.md

   database: 'test'
 });

+// create other connection to other database and server const other_connection = await createConnection({
+  host: 'other_server',
+  user: 'root',
+  database: 'post'
+});

 // Create model to User table
 const User = new Model('User', connection);

 // Create model to Post table
 const Post = new Model('Post', connection);

+// Create model to Other table in other server (multiple connections, cool!) const Other = new Model('Other', other_connection);

 // Create user Maria with age 36 and not alive
 // IMPORTANT: automatically created_at and updated_at columns